basnelso/beatsaber/README.md

-# song-extracter
+# Beat Saber Scripts
-Simple Python script that takes Beat Saber custom song zip files in downloads and extracts/moves them into custom songs folder.
+Collection of scripts to help in beat saber modding/custom songs